jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.7 RasterCellAssignment

-Assign row or column number to cells..
+Assign row or column number to cells.

 *Parameters*: